kavin256/trails/README.md

 The system uses a **last-writer-wins (LWW)** strategy based on the `updatedAt` timestamp:

-- When the server receives a trip update, it compares the incoming `updatedAt` with the stored version
+- When the server receives a trip update, it checks if a version already exists in the database
-- The version with the newer `updatedAt` timestamp always wins
+- The server assigns a new `updatedAt` timestamp using its own clock and stores the trip
+- If the server already has a newer version (based on server timestamps), it rejects the change and returns the server's version to the client
 - This simple strategy works well for personal trip planning where true conflicts (two devices editing the same trip while offline) are rare
 - The backend ignores client timestamps and relies solely on server-generated `updatedAt` values when determining which version wins